 The German Shepherd is still the most recognizable canine in the protection service arena, but he also makes an equally amazing family pet.
 Again, in the unlikely event that you have never met a German Shepherd before, then be sure to check out the ‘German Shepherd World’ Instagram account where you can see just how gorgeous and adorable they really are.

-In this article we are going to outline the typical German Shepherd Golden Retriever mix.
-As a mixed dog there is a chance that there will be slight differences with some pups.
+We are going to outline the typical German Shepherd Golden Retriever mix.
+As a mixed dog, there is a chance that there will be slight differences with some pups.

 Size & Appearance